diesc/diesc.github.io/_posts/2017-05-02-jekyll-structure.md

 The **layout** is one of the three predefined variables ([to see the other two](https://jekyllrb.com/docs/frontmatter/)).

 > If set, this specifies the layout file to use.
 Use the layout file name without the file extension.
-Layout files must be placed in the  'layouts' directory.
+Layout files must be placed in the ‘layouts’ directory.

 ### includes, layouts, posts and site folders